Diabetes Management

 - Acidity: Foods that are acidic in nature have a lower GI than non-acidic foods.
 The acid content in foods slows down the conversion of carbs into glucose and delays their absorption into the blood.

-- Fiber Content: Fiber-rich foods generally have a low glycemic index as the body takes time to break down fiber.
-Moreover, fiber slows down the metabolization of carbs by the digestive enzymes.
+- Fibre Content: Fiber-rich foods generally have a low glycaemic index as the body takes time to break down fibre.
+Moreover, fibre slows down the metabolization of carbs by digestive enzymes.
 This delays the absorption of glucose into the bloodstream.

-- Processed Food: Processed or refined foods usually have a higher glycemic index than non-processed foods.
-The fine particle size of refined foods supports the action of digestive enzymes by providing them a greater surface area to attack and metabolize.
+- Processed Food: Processed or refined foods usually have a higher glycaemic index than non-processed foods.
+The fine particle size of refined foods supports the action of digestive enzymes by providing them with a greater surface area to attack and metabolize.

 - Ripeness: Ripe fruits and vegetables usually have a higher GI than non-ripe or raw foods.
 The higher GI of ripened fruits and vegetables can be attributed to the breakdown of complex carbs into sugars during the ripening process.